brammitch/recharts-to-png/README.md

 ### CurrentPng

-Implements the same functionality as useCurrentPng but as a class component using render props.
+Per user request, `CurrentPng` implements the same functionality as useCurrentPng but as a class component using render props.
+See background in [this issue](https://github.com/brammitch/recharts-to-png/issues/445).

 ```jsx
 // index.tsx